celsiusnarhwal/poetry-sort/README.md

 `poetry sort` supports the `--with`, `--without`, and `--only` options, which function identically to `poetry install`.
 For full usage information, run `poetry sort --help`.

-poetry-sort runs automatically whenever you run `poetry add` or `poetry init`, and will sort only the dependency groups that were modified by the command.
+poetry-sort runs automatically whenever you run `poetry add` or `poetry init` and will sort only the dependency groups that were modified by the command.